somatic therapy for trauma in portland, me

 what begins to shift

-Chronic stress affects cortisol rhythms, sleep quality, digestion, hormonal balance, and nervous system regulation.
-When your system has been in fight-or-flight for long enough, it may shift toward shutdown.
+Trauma isn't just psychological.
+Chronic activation affects cortisol rhythms, sleep quality, digestion, hormonal balance, and the nervous system's ability to regulate itself.
+When your system has been in survival mode for long enough, it stops fighting and starts shutting down.

-When appropriate, I collaborate with medical providers to rule out or understand physiological contributors.
-But often, meaningful shifts begin simply by changing how your nervous system relates to stress.
+When appropriate, I collaborate with medical providers to rule out or address physiological contributors.
+But often, meaningful shifts begin simply by changing how your nervous system relates to safety.

 therapy with bekah might be for you if:

-frequently asked questions about burnout therapy in portland, me
+frequently asked questions about trauma therapy in portland, me

 📱step one: